logo

 Conclusion

-This study reveals high prevalences of underweight and ECC among young children in rural Cambodia, both increasing with age.
-Low birth weight, malnutrition, and ECC are significant predictors of underweight.
-Comprehensive health and nutrition programs targeting children during the weaning period are crucial to address these issues.
-Future longitudinal studies are needed to clarify the causal relationship between ECC and underweight and to evaluate the effectiveness of integrated interventions.
+Underweight and ECC were highly prevalent among 1–3-year-old children in rural Cambodia and increased with age.
+Low birth weight, malnutrition as indicated by MUAC, and ECC were predictors of underweight.
+Comprehensive, integrated health and nutrition programs beginning in the weaning period—incorporating maternal education, age-appropriate feeding, and early oral health prevention and care—are recommended.
+Future research should include longitudinal studies to clarify causal pathways between ECC and underweight and evaluate the effectiveness of integrated interventions.

 Limitations